cinosh07/VA2SAJ-Magnetic-Loop-Controller/README.md

 <!-- https://atom.io/packages/maperwiki -->

 # DIY - VA2SAJ - Build your Fully Automatic Tuner for ham radio magnetic loop antenna.
-<span style="color:red">THIS CODE IS NOT READY YET - PLEASE DON'T USE OR YOU RISK DAMAGE TO YOUR STEP MOTOR, STEP MOTOR HARDWARE, AND VARIABLE CAPACITOR.
+<span style="color:#ff0000">THIS CODE IS NOT READY YET - PLEASE DON'T USE OR YOU RISK DAMAGE TO YOUR STEP MOTOR, STEP MOTOR HARDWARE, AND VARIABLE CAPACITOR.
 <br>OFFICIAL RELEASE SHOULD BE READY SOON
 </span>